Using late-maturing clovers to extend your grazing season has more than just financial benefits

 If broadcasting, seed rates should be at the higher end of the spectrum and can be spread with fertilizer, except for nitrogen.
 To increase germination, lightly disk soil beforehand.

-When no-till drilling or planting into a prepared seedbed, seed rates can be dialled back.
-No-till drills should be set to plant about 1/4 to 1/8 of an inch deep for good seed to soil contact.
+When no-till drilling or planting into a prepared seedbed, seed rates can be dialed back.
+No-till drills should be set to plant about 1/4 to 1/8 of an inch deep for good seed-to-soil contact.

 If anything, consider overseeding legumes